xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 * A[12:0]		- Address
 * BA[1:0]		- Bank Address

 The exact count of Address lines and Bank Address line may vary.
-The below examples assume a 256Mb SDRAM device.
+The examples in this document assume a 256Mb SDRAM device.
-This library is designed to work with a fixed 16 bit SDRAM data bus.
+This library is designed to work with a fixed 16 bit SDRAM data bus, although the API provides data in long words (32 bit).

 The dq_ah bus is made up of 16 lines.
 The DQ bus is mapped directly to dq_ah.
 The address bus is mapped in order to the lower bits of dq_ah.
 Finally,